-A third-party monitor (TPM) will be engaged by the PCU on a competitive basis to provide independent operational review of overall project implementation and project results, including the implementation of the SEF and GRM.
-The PMU will synthesise all reporting by TPMs and IPs, as well as its own findings, and produce an overall environment and social progress report with a distinct section on stakeholder engagement in line with the template in Annex 3 of the ESMF.
+A third-party monitor (TPM) will be engaged by the PCU on a competitive basis to provide independent operational review of overall project implementation and project results, including the implementation of the SEP and GRM.
+The PMU will synthesize all reporting by TPMs and IPs, as well as its own findings, and produce an overall environment and social progress report with a distinct section on stakeholder engagement in line with the template in Annex 3 of the ESMF.
 The project will follow a quarterly reporting cycle to the WB for both regular and TPM reporting in line with World Bank requirements for Fragile, Conflict and Violent (FCV) environment projects.
-These reports will further be shared with all stakeholders, as defined in the SEF.
+These reports will further be shared with all stakeholders, as defined in the SEP.

-A number of Key Performance Indicators will be used to measure engagements proposed in this SEF inclusive of the following parameters per reporting period;
+The GRM Officers will use several Key Performance Indicators to measure engagements proposed in this SEP inclusive of the following parameters per reporting period;